luigiusai/polyamory/README.md

 Run this command from the `linux` directory:

-    $ bash build x64 # or sh build x86, depends on your target platform
+    $ bash build x64 # or bash build x86, depends on your target architecture

 #### Done